handiko/Arduino-APRS/README.md

 * **Jumper wires and bread board**

 ## Dorji DRA818V/U Arduino Shield
 This is the hardware that I used to do some tracking tests.
-More info on [GitHub page](https://handiko.github.io/Dorji-TX-Shield/) or [GitHub repo](https://github.com/handiko/Dorji-TX-Shield)
+More info on the [GitHub page](https://handiko.github.io/Dorji-TX-Shield/) or [GitHub repo](https://github.com/handiko/Dorji-TX-Shield)
 ![](./dorji_2.jpg)

 ## AFSK Bit Banging
-Basically, the technique I used to generate AFSK signal is by directly construct the signal itself by output square wave at the GPIO.
-Here is some code and comment snippet from the sketch (doesn't directly explain the AFSK signal generation, but I think you'll get the idea):
+Basically, the technique that I used to generate AFSK signal is by directly construct the signal itself as a square wave at the GPIO.
+Then, the low pass characteristic of the rest of the system will filter the harmonics.
+Here is some code and comment snippet from the sketch (doesn't completely explain the AFSK signal generation, but I think you'll get the idea):
 ```c
 /* SQUARE WAVE SIGNAL GENERATION
  *